kadir1243/mcreator-generator-1.7.10/README.md

 # mcreator-generator-1.7.10

-This is a mcreator plugin for 1.7.10 andddddddd build is working for now
+This is a mcreator plugin for 1.7.10

+#What things are working now
+starting build